vitojeng/ohara-quickstart/docs/src/quickstart_vm.rst

 Start pipeline components
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 So far so good, let's start all the components simply by clicking on the "Start all components" button located on the Toolbar menu.
-If everything goes well you should see that all components' icon trued green just like the following image:
+If everything goes well you should see that all components' icon are now green just like the following image:

 .. figure:: images/start-components-done.png